 Proof of Value

-From 2008 to 2025, regulatory analyst Michael Cade (founder of CRI) served as the primary regulatory intelligence engine for legal teams representing California's largest energy consumers in CPUC proceedings governing billions of dollars in utility cost recovery.
+From 2008 to 2025, regulatory analyst and CRI founder Michael Cade served as the primary regulatory intelligence engine for legal teams representing California's largest energy consumers in CPUC proceedings governing billions of dollars in utility cost recovery.

 While at Buchalter and Alcantar & Kahl, his monitoring and analysis informed work that: